Yikang666/Eruda-zh/doc/Tool_Api.md

 ## Snippets

-Allow you to register small function that can be triggered multiple times.
+Allow you to register small functions that can be triggered multiple times.

 ### clear